-The question of converting one’s conservatory roof into a modern, tiled design is one that has huge potential in improving the quality of life of the homeowner.
+The question of converting a conservatory roof into a modern, tiled design is one that has huge potential in improving the quality of life of the homeowner.
 That might sound like a lot to ask for with a simple conversion but the modern design takes care of a lot of the problems of the past, problems you might have not even noticed you had.

 So what kind of benefits are we looking at?
 There are more than a couple and they range from economical benefits to aesthetics.
 Let’s break them down and see how they can apply in your situation.